Bottom Line

 Article Summary

-Firsthand Accounts from Military Personnel
+Accounts from Former Military Personnel

-The history of public interest in these phenomena dates back significantly, with Kenneth Arnold filing a well-known report in 1947 regarding high-speed objects over Mount Rainier in Washington.
+The history of reporting mysterious aerial phenomena dates back significantly, with Kenneth Arnold filing one of the first well-known reports in 1947 over Mount Rainier in Washington.
+In New Jersey alone, residents have submitted numerous sightings to local organizations that crowdsource such reports.

 Key Points